RocketCommunicationsInc/astro-www/src/pages/ttc-service-ux-design/ttc-monitor.md

 1. **App Switcher Menu** - The App Switcher Menu allows the user to launch new instances of different TT&C apps, sign in/sign out, and edit preferences.
 2. **Global Clock** - Time is central to many TT&C service task flows, so it is included in the Global Status Bar in all TT&C apps.
-3. **Monitoring Icons** - The Monitor App includes Upcoming Contacts Allocated (UCA) and Software status indicators, as well as status and alert counts for each of the top categories in the equipment hierarchy.
+3. **Monitoring Icons** - The Monitor App includes status and alert counts for each of the top categories in the equipment hierarchy.

 ## Alerts